-The accomplishments we've achieved together over the past 25 years are too numerous to mention.
-But just to list a few of our favorites...
+The accomplishments we achieved together over our first 25 years are too numerous to mention, but just to list a few of our favorites...

 Permanent protection of habitat for 25 rare and endangered species of wildlife and plants

-- Providing over $10,000,000 to more than 30 Urban Open Space Projects throughout our jurisdiction, including awarding the first Measure Q grant to Bill’s Backyard: Bridge to Nature at the Children's Discovery Museum in San Jose
+Providing over $10,000,000 to more than 30 Urban Open Space Projects throughout our jurisdiction, including awarding the first Measure Q grant to Bill’s Backyard: Bridge to Nature at the Children's Discovery Museum in San Jose

 700 currently active volunteers that participate in trail work, leading programs, and community outreach

-regularly for further highlights of the work we and our partners are doing to protect our local natural and agricultural heritage, and how it impacts everyone's lives.
+To learn more about the Authority's progress and accomplishments, please visit our History Timeline.
+Also check our news page regularly for further highlights of the work we and our partners are doing to protect our local natural and agricultural heritage, and how it impacts everyone's lives.